 Quickens the Hire Time

 According to a study by Oracle, most recruiters (73%) believe that AI will improve recruitment time, while 64% want AI to sift through resumes to save time.
-Glassdoor revealed most candidates apply to 10 jobs at once, and an average of 250 candidates apply for a corporate job opening.
+Glassdoor revealed that most candidates apply to 10 jobs at once, and an average of 250 apply for a corporate job opening.
 Going through all of that in a limited time and attempting not to lose qualified candidates in the process has seen AI recruiting software as a viable solution.

 Automated Assessment